 Have you ever wanted to pursue a career in Middle East Affairs, work with the U.S. government or are you looking to expand your current knowledge in international affairs?
-Liberty University’s Masters in Public Policy in Middle East Affairs will set you on a career path that will prepare you for placement at all levels of government.
-Whether you are interested in working for a domestic or an international organization, our Masters in Middle Eastern Studies will set you up for success!
+Liberty University’s Master of Arts in Public Policy (M.A.P.P.) in Middle East Affairs will set you on a career path that will prepare you for placement at all levels of government.
+Whether you are interested in working for a domestic or an international organization, our Master’s in Middle Eastern Studies will set you up for success!
 With core courses in political philosophy and governance, you will also have the opportunity to study the constantly changing political and social culture of the Middle East.

-Why Choose Liberty’s Masters in Public Policy Degree?
+Why Choose Liberty’s Master of Public Policy Degree?

 What Will you Learn in the Online MA in Public Policy – Middle East Affairs?

 As a student studying in the MA in Public Policy – Middle East Affairs degree program, you will dive deep into the political and ideological landscape of the Middle East as well as explore its impact on global and American policy.
 Courses will teach you to analyze the legal, political, legislative, and judicial systems that exist in the Middle East as you are introduced to their laws and policies.
 Through collaboration and discussion with professors and peers, you will expand your knowledge as you learn new materials and begin to understand Public Policy matters in the Middle East.